jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_client_permissions.md

 ## Permission to use Spotlight

 The Windows credentials used to run the Spotlight Client must be a member of at least one of the three groups for the given Spotlight Diagnostic Server: Spotlight Diagnostic Administrators, Spotlight Diagnostic Users, Spotlight Diagnostic Read-Only.
 Your Network Administrator can add members, increase and decrease your membership as required.
-These groups exist locally on the Diagnostic server, members can be added and removed through Computer Management > Local Users and Groups.
+These groups exist locally on the Spotlight Diagnostic server host; members can be added and removed through Computer Management > Local Users and Groups.

 ## Acknowledge, snooze and ignore alarms